The New York Times Manual of Style and Usage

-The New York Times Manual of Style and Usage is a style and usage guide to American English grammar and journalistic writing, developed by editors and journalists of The New York Times.
-It provides detailed guidelines for writing and editing across the newspaper’s publications.
+The New York Times Manual of Style and Usage is a style guide to American English grammar and journalistic writing, developed by editors and journalists of The New York Times.
+It provides detailed guidelines for writing and editing across the newspaper's publications.

 First compiled in 1895, the manual has been regularly updated, with the most recent public edition released in 2015.

 History

 The New York Times was established as the New-York Daily Times in 1851.
 To ensure consistency among reporters, a style guide was created in 1895.

 In 1928, the guide was distributed as a 70-page pamphlet, and by 1937 it had expanded to a 99-page booklet.

 The first hardcover edition appeared in 1950 under the title Style Book of The New York Times, edited and revised by editor Robert E. Garst.
 This edition was reprinted in 1956.

 In 1962, Lewis Jordan, then news editor of The New York Times, reorganized the guide into The New York Times Style Book for Writers and Editors, presenting it as an alphabetical reference.
 This format has since influenced much of the wider journalism industry.
-Jordan’s 1972 revision gave the guide its modern name.
+Jordan's 1972 revision gave the guide its modern name.

 Further revisions were made in 1999 by Allan M. Siegal and William G. Connolly, expanding the guide to 365 pages.
 This edition disavowed racial slurs and encouraged the use of respectful language for all groups.
-Placeholder names in examples, previously standardized as “John Manley,” were updated to reflect diverse surnames.
+Placeholder names in examples, previously standardized as John Manley, were updated to reflect diverse surnames.
 Siegal and Connolly also contributed to the 2002 edition.

 The online version of the style guide, the New York Times Stylebook, became available in 1999 for use by Times writers and editors.

 The 2015 edition of The New York Times Manual of Style and Usage was revised and updated by Philip B. Corbett, senior editor and overseer of the stylebook, with assistance from Jill Taylor, Patrick LaForge, and Susan Wessling.

 Style

 The New York Times Manual has various differences from the more influential Associated Press Stylebook.
-As some examples, the NYT Manual:
+For example, in The New York Times style: